A chandelier for a dining room can get very pricing. It pays to shop around for the best prices for lighting.

 It’s a beautiful light and if it fits your budget go for it.
 It’s available in two different colors.
 You can find it here.

-Then the stars aligned over on Wayfair.
 I came across this chandelier and my heart stopped.
 It had the arms that I liked.
 Check!
 It was black.
 Check, check!
 It looks very similar to the Pottery Barn version.
 And, the price was…

 Wait, did I see that price right?
 I better read the reviews (highly recommend).
 OK, the reviews were amazing about this chandelier.